- March 22: F-Class 4 Man Team Match*

-> Smoking: Smoking will be allowed on the range in designated areas only.
-No smoking on the Firing line, Ready Line, any buildings or under the tents & shelters.
+Smoking: Smoking / Vaping will be allowed on the range in designated areas only.
+No smoking / vaping on the Firing line, Ready Line, any buildings or under the tents & shelters.
 Do not discard butts on the ground.

 Sportsmanship: Rule 9.27 will be administered by the Match Director.
 Those not adhering to the rule will be asked to leave the range.
 No refunds will be given for any remaining matches.

-Squadding: We will attempt to squad all High Masters on the same relay and we will attempt to squad all Masters on the same relay.
-This will not necessarily be on the first relay ‑ Rule 11.6.7.
+Squadding: Whenever possible, all competitors of the same classification should be squadded on the same relay, Rule 11.6.7.
 Any special squadding requests should be noted on the registration form.
 Please be specific i.e. sharing a car, sharing equipment.

 Weather: Matches will be fired regardless of mildly inclement weather.
 Severe weather may cause the Match Director to delay relays until the situation improves or reschedule it.

 Zeros: You must have zeros for all yard lines you will shoot.
-A squadded practice session is 2/27/2018.
-Club Rule – Any non-accounted-for shots will cause the shooter to be removed from the firing line.
+Club Rule – Any non-accounted-for shots will cause the competitor to be removed from the firing line.

 The Match Program stands as the primary document.